GearsDatapacks/libra/README.md

 ## Type-declaration statements
 Type-declaration statements are statements that can only appear at the top level of the program; that is, not within another statement such as a function.
 They define a data-type that can be used in the program.
+Type names follow the PascalCase naming convention.

 ### Type aliases
 A type alias simply binds a type to a name.
 It is useful for eliminating the need to repeatedly write a complex type.